-How To Talk About Money Before Moving In Together, Because It's An Important Discussion
+Here’s How To Talk About Money Before Moving In Together, So It's A Drama-Free Process

 Making the decision to move in together with your partner is a big one, albeit an exciting one, too.
 You get to see each other more often, save a little rent money, and excitedly tell all your friends and family the big news.
 The excitement can be contagious, but moving in together might also come with some serious changes in your relationship, and it's best to be prepared for them.
 Now that you're taking the next step, you might be wondering how to talk about money before moving in together.
 You're combining your expenses, after all, so who's paying what bills, rent, and groceries are all things you should consider squaring away before calling the U-Haul.
 It might seem daunting, but worry not.
 There is a way to bring it up to your partner so that it doesn't become a point of conflict later on down the line.